swirsz/fuzz-dojo-beta/exercises/level-1-0/DESCRIPTION.md

 Fuzz Introspector https://storage.googleapis.com/oss-fuzz-introspector/cjson/inspector-report/20250411/fuzz_report.html

-cJSON is discussed in the training video: "cJSON Case Study extending 27% Static Code Coverage to 73%
+The source code to solve this challenge is provided in the training video and slides: "cJSON Case Study"